What is the purpose of education?

 Location : Norfolk

-What is the purpose of education? - Page 4 Empty Re: What is the purpose of education?
+Re: What is the purpose of education?

 Ivan wrote:Having re-read your recent posts, it would appear that the person doing most of the bullying around here is you.
 If you wish to make a complaint about the administration of this forum, it must be done through the personal messaging system to one or more of the three administrators, not on a discussion thread.

 Really?
-Where have I critiques someone for posting at 6:00am? scratch On topic?
-Where have I critiques someone simply for drawing our attention to something Tristram Hunt said? scratch You may not like tittf which is your prerogative but to use the forum to express that is bullying.
+Where have I critiques someone for posting at 6:00am?
+On topic?
+Where have I critiques someone simply for drawing our attention to something Tristram Hunt said?
+You may not like tittf which is your prerogative but to use the forum to express that is bullying.
 That he does not care boots for nothing.

 Which basically says your critique was based on animus and not substance.
 We are all busy with our own affairs but if he does get back to you then yes, I would like to know whether he thinks he said what is quoted.
-I am sure his memory will be exact or at the very least exactly what he wishes to remember as we all tend to do.
+I am sure his memory will be exact or at the very least exactly what he wishes to remember as we all tend to do.Ivan wrote:Tristram Hunt is the shadow education secretary.
+I wrote to him earlier today to ask if ‘The Daily Mail’ had reported him correctly.
+I’m sure he has more important things to do than to reply to me instantly, but if and when I receive a response from him I shall post it here.

 A sudden desire to get back on topic.
 In the film 'The Prime of Miss Jean Brodie' she explains that education comes from the root e-duco meaning 'to lead out from' in other words it is a drawing out process.
 The obsession with grade performance and the learning (more accurately memorising) of facts is to the detriment of a true learning.
 Life is one long education and the most important kick start schools can give is teaching children how to learn.
-Those who do can leave school and make informed decisions whereas those who don't, cannot.
+Those who do can leave school and make informed decisions whereas those who don't, cannot.Ivan wrote:Now do tell us, what should be the purpose of education?
+Personal fulfilment, or to provide wage slaves to create surplus value for the capitalists?

 Well that's 08:45.
 An acceptable time for posting?
-Smile

-What is the purpose of education? - Page 4 Image
+Re: What is the purpose of education?

 I was struck by this picture of Hampshire Cricketers keeping fit in the gym by playing bubble football.